Proca stars in excited states: Results

 For the migrating models it is important to determine the direction of this migration, or in other words the final asymptotic state.
 In order to do this we analyze the total integrated mass at the boundary of our numerical domain for the 4 migrating models; this is shown in Figure~\ref{FirstState_MassBounder_Models}.
 The different configurations start with an initial total mass $M_{i}$ corresponding to that of the (slightly perturbed) stationary solution.
 However, due to the perturbation, a fraction of this mass --- which in all 4 cases turns out to be approximately 25\% --- is lost during the evolution as the star ejects part of the Proca field to infinity.
 As a result, the total mass at the boundary decreases over time to some asymptotic value $M_{f}$.
 Notice also that the total mass remains initially constant for a while, which corresponds to the time it takes for the ejected field to reach the boundary of our computational domain.

 We can analyze the final state of our configurations further by doing a Fast Fourier Transform (FFT) of the real part of the scalar potential $\phi$ evaluated at $r=0$, both at the beginning and at the final stages of the time evolutions.
 This is shown in Figure~\ref{FirstState_Subplot_FFT}.
 The dashed blue line shows the FFT for the initial stages of the evolution for all 4 migrating models.
-In each case we can see a single peak frequency $\omega_{i}$, which coincides with the oscillating frequency of our original stationary solution.
+In each case, we can see a single peak frequency $\omega_{i}$, which coincides with the oscillating frequency of our original stationary solution.
 The solid red lines correspond to the FFT for the late stages of our evolutions.
-The spectra for the different models have clearly changed in time, and now show a very different dominant frequency $\omega_{f}$, plus a few other lower amplitude modulating frequencies.
+The spectra for the different models have clearly changed in time, and now show a very different dominant frequency $\omega_{f}$, plus a few other lower amplitude modulating frequencies (we have checked that when doing longer simulations the height of those secondary peaks becomes smaller, showing that those modulating oscillations decay away slowly).
 To obtain the FFT's, we divide the evolution into initial and final stages based on the behavior of the oscillation of the real part of the scalar potential at $r=0$.
 We select an appropriate time interval for each migrating case.
 Generally, the initial stage consists of only a short time interval because the oscillations of the perturbed solution increase rapidly.
 The final stage corresponds to a later time when the oscillations have settled into a regular modulated pattern.
 We only exclude a short portion of the evolution, which represents the transition phase in the middle of the evolutions.

 By considering the final total mass $M_{f}$ and the final dominant frequency $\omega_{f}$, we can determine the direction of migration for the perturbed Proca stars in the first excited state.
 Upon comparing these final parameters with the families of stationary solutions, we conclude that the migration is towards configurations in the stable branch of the ground state, see Figure~\ref{Migration_gnd_exc1}.
-All this data is summarized in Table~\ref{Table-Migration} of the Appendix.
+All this data is summarized in Table~\ref{Table-Migration} of the appendix.